Teaching and Learning

 Because you'll be studying three different subjects you will experience many teaching styles and types of class:

-- Lectures - Lecture sessions vary widely in size from small classes with 30 students up to large rooms of up to 400 students.
+- Lectures - vary widely in size from small 30 student classes up to groups of up to 400 students.

-- Tutorials - classes of 5-6, where lecture material or problems are discussed in greater detail.
+- Tutorials - groups of 5-6, where lecture material or problems are discussed in greater detail.

-- Problem Classes/Workshops - support work from lectures by exploring problems, computing, or practical approaches usually 30-40 students.
+- Problem Classes/Workshops - support lecture-based learning by exploring problems, computing, or practical approaches usually 30-40 students.

 - Seminars - sessions for discussion and debate of ideas, in a class size typically ranging from 5-25

-- Laboratory Classes - classes in which you'll be conducting experimental work and putting theory into practice.
-Over the course of your degree lab work will become more self-led.
-Our labs usually have no more than 50 students at any given time.
+- Laboratory Classes/Field Classes - classes in which you'll be conducting practical work and putting theory into practice.
+Over the course of your degree practical work will become more self-led.
+Labs usually have no more than 50 students at any given time and field classes are usually slightly smaller than this with a max of 30-40 students.

-- Coursework - completed during the semester in which the module is taught.
-Can include:
+- Coursework - completed during the semester, Includes:

 - Problem Sheets